• Resources

 Pre-loaded company credit cards do not accrue any interest, so the amount stored in the card remains the same with or without withdrawal.
 This means that the amount on that particular card is as good as having physical cash in hand.

 Prepaid cards are preloaded by the issuer/company with a set withdrawal limit.
-Therefore, prepaid company credit cards give the company complete control over the business funds, as the employees cannot go overboard and spend extra cash.
+Therefore, prepaid company credit cards give the company complete control over business funds, as employees cannot overspend.

-Cards like these are reloadable, which allows the company to deposit money into the cards as and when required.
+Cards like these are reloadable, allowing the company to deposit money into them as and when required.

 The company can decide whether it wants to reload the pre-loaded company credit cards monthly, quarterly, daily, or yearly based on the use of the card explicitly issued to each employee.
 This ensures that the company can curb the risk of financial leaks by allocating business funds rationally.